jarzab3k/reads/books.md

 1. The Rocket Model: Practical Advice for Building High Performing Teams, Robert Hogan, Gordon Curphy
 1. Oscar and the Lady in Pink, Éric-Emmanuel Schmitt
 1. Design It!: From Programmer to Software Architect, Michael Keeling
 1. Fundamentals of Software Architecture: An Engineering Approach.
 A Comprehensive Guide to Patterns, Characteristics, and Best Practices, Neal Ford, Mark Richards
+1. Software Architecture: The Hard Parts: Modern Tradeoff Analysis for Distributed Architectures, Neal Ford, Mark Richards

 # 2022